 Usually, when a device supports navigation, the manufacturer includes utilities to create routes to be followed in our brand new clock or computer.
 Moreover, we can even use platforms without having a product of that brand - as is the case with Suunto Movescount-.

-But if it happens to you as I'm sure you don't have a "headline utility" to do it and you resort to different options depending on the day.
-In my case if it's for a mountain route I use Movescount, if it's for road cycling I opt for Garmin Connect.
-In the remote case that I have some more time to do a route with more detail I go to RideWithGPS.
+But if it happens to you like me, I'm sure you don't have a "bedside utility" to do it and you resort to different options depending on the day.
+In my case if it is for a mountain route I use Movescount, if it is for road cycling I opt for Garmin Connect.
+In the remote case that I have more time to make a route with more detail I go to RideWithGPS.
 And why not to say it, I have also used Strava route creation.
-But if there is something that I have clear is that if I want to do a route as fast as possible and without warming up my head too much I open the Google Maps tab.
+But if there is one thing that is clear to me is that if I want to make a route as fast as possible and without getting my head too hot I open the Google Maps tab.

 In the end I end up doing the route in Google Maps and in a different tab I open the application that I can think of in that specific day and I end up creating the route, but always consulting with Google.
 I don't know the exact reason for this behavior, I suppose it's the extreme simplicity when designing a route, because it won't be for lack of options in the other platforms.